Stroomversnelling/etdmap/README.md

 From `index_helpers.py`:

 1. `read_index()`:
-   - Purpose: Reads the current index file.
+   - **Purpose**: Reads the current index file.
-   - Description: Loads the existing index from a parquet file or creates a new one if it doesn't exist.
+   - **Description**: Loads the existing index from a parquet file or creates a new one if it doesn't exist.

 2. `get_household_id_pairs()`:
-   - Purpose: Generates pairs of HuisIdBSV and filenames in order to maintain unique ids in the dataset.
+   - **Purpose**: Generates pairs of HuisIdBSV and filenames in order to maintain unique ids in the dataset.
-   - Description: Creates a list of tuples containing HuisIdBSV and corresponding filenames for new and existing entries.
+   - **Description**: Creates a list of tuples containing HuisIdBSV and corresponding filenames for new and existing entries.

 3. `update_index()`:
-   - Purpose: Updates the index with new entries.
+   - **Purpose**: Updates the index with new entries.
-   - Description: Adds new entries to the index and recalculates or adds flag columns for dataset validators.
+   - **Description**: Adds new entries to the index and recalculates or adds flag columns for dataset validators.

 4. `add_supplier_metadata_to_index()`:
-   - Purpose: Adds metadata columns to the index.
+   - **Purpose**: Adds metadata columns to the index.
-   - Description: Updates the index with additional metadata from the supplier, matching on the HuisIdLeverancier column.
+   - **Description**: Updates the index with additional metadata from the supplier, matching on the HuisIdLeverancier column.

 ### Mapping raw data to the model specification

 From `mapping_helpers.py`:

 1. `rearrange_model_columns()`:
-   - Purpose: Ensures all required columns are present and in the correct order.
+   - **Purpose**: Ensures all required columns are present and in the correct order.
-   - Description: Adds missing columns, fills them with NA values, and arranges columns according to the model specification.
+   - **Description**: Adds missing columns, fills them with NA values, and arranges columns according to the model specification.

 2. `add_diff_columns()`:
-   - Purpose: Calculates difference columns for cumulative variables.
+   - **Purpose**: Calculates difference columns for cumulative variables.
-   - Description: Computes the difference between consecutive readings for cumulative variables and adds these as new columns.
+   - **Description**: Computes the difference between consecutive readings for cumulative variables and adds these as new columns.

 3. `ensure_intervals()`:
-   - Purpose: Ensures consistent time intervals in the data.
+   - **Purpose**: Ensures consistent time intervals in the data.
 Defaults are `date_column = 'ReadingDate', freq='5min'`
-   - Description: Adds missing timestamps to ensure a consistent time series, typically with 5-minute or 15-minute intervals.
+   - **Description**: Adds missing timestamps to ensure a consistent time series, typically with 5-minute or 15-minute intervals.

 4. `fill_down_infrequent_devices()`:
-   - Purpose: Fills gaps in infrequently updated device data.
+   - **Purpose**: Fills gaps in infrequently updated device data.
 At the moment, this defaults to: 'ElektriciteitsgebruikBoilervat', 'ElektriciteitsgebruikRadiator', 'ElektriciteitsgebruikBooster'.
 This can be changed based on data source requirements.
-   - Description: For certain columns that update infrequently, this function fills down the last known value.
+   - **Description**: For certain columns that update infrequently, this function fills down the last known value.

 5. `validate_cumulative_variables()`:
-   - Purpose: Validates cumulative variables in a DataFrame for various quality checks.
+   - **Purpose**: Validates cumulative variables in a DataFrame for various quality checks.
-   - Description:
+   - **Description**:

-       - Time gap check: Ensures there are no gaps in readings greater than a specified time delta (default is 1 hour).
+   - *Time gap check*: Ensures there are no gaps in readings greater than a specified time delta (default is 1 hour).
-       - Negative difference check: Verifies that cumulative values are not decreasing over time.
+   - *Negative difference check*: Verifies that cumulative values are not decreasing over time.
-       - Unexpected zero check: Identifies and flags unexpected zero values in cumulative readings.
+   - *Unexpected zero check*: Identifies and flags unexpected zero values in cumulative readings.
-       - Data availability check: Ensures that at least a specified percentage of values (default 90%) are not NA.
+   - *Data availability check*: Ensures that at least a specified percentage of values (default 90%) are not NA.

 ### Alignment of clocks from different devices and merging data (ALPHA - untested code)